How to add Assets to the platform via ingestion from the Landing zone¶

 IngestFromLanding pipeline is running.

-Method 3: Using the API to do it from an external side¶
+Method 3: Using the Sidra API to do ingest Assets from an external side¶

 This method skips steps 1, 2 and 3 from the generic flow.
 The

-Despite this option is available, it is recommended to use the previous methods unless there were some restriction that avoid it use.
+Even if this option is available, it is highly recommended to use the other two previous methods unless there is some important restriction.